yeehaa123/presentation-moonconf/slides.md

 <!---

-Alan Kay famously said that: "Lisp isn’t a language, it’s a building material."
-To me, this is exemplary of the way developers conceive architecture.
+Alan Kay famously said that:

+"Lisp isn’t a language, it’s a building material."

+To me, this is exemplary of the way we, developers, conceive architecture.
 We understand architecture in terms of the building blocks that we use, such as:

 + Languages
 + Abstractions
 + Libraries and Frameworks
 + Patterns

-Although code reading groups are becoming more common, the actual artifacts that we produce - namely programs as programs - are still rarely discussed.
+Although code reading groups - such as the classical code reading group - are becoming more common, the actual artifacts that we produce are still rarely discussed.
+We don't talk about programs like we do about books or our favorite netflix shows.
+We cannot stop comparing languages, patterns, and libraries, but we forget to look at the product of these building blocks: the program as program.

 -->